Brandonmcgirl/ComputerCraft_STORAGE_SCRIPT/README.md

 - **isPaused**: Toggles the transfer process between paused and running states via the monitor.

 ## Support and Feedback
 If you encounter any issues or need help, please join our [support Discord](https://discord.gg/GVtY9YcASR) and contact **FriedAlltheTime** for support.
+## Note
+If you prefer pastebin use pastebin get bdm2g5wi startup or for github download use wget https://raw.githubusercontent.com/Brandonmcgirl/ComputerCraft_STORAGE_SCRIPT/main/startup startup

 ---